 The best nonprofit annual reports provide customers, investors, boards of directors, and employees with the information necessary to assess progress.
 One of the primary purposes of the annual report is to acquire new business, making factors such as format and design equally important.
 For example, visuals often appeal to readers, as they break apart big blocks of text, making it easier to read and understand the information.

 Grab a pen and paper and get ready to take notes.
-Below are nine of the best nonprofit annual reports that exemplify key features that every organization should be utilizing in these reports.
+Below are nine of the best nonprofit annual reports from 2016 that exemplify key features that every organization should be utilizing in these reports.
 If you incorporate only a handful of the techniques highlighted in the annual reports featured below, you can be certain to impress your board members, donors, and general public.
 Also check out our post on the best reports from 2017 for an updated look at the best of the past year.

 The American Association of Retired Persons produced an exemplary annual report by minimizing the amount of text on each page and keeping things simple and interactive.
 Organizations often produce annual reports that are overwhelming to read.
 For this reason, such organizations should take note of the American Association of Retired Persons' latest report, which not only simplifies the data, but the complex subject matter as well.